DataDog/hiring-engineers/answers.md

 ### Spin up a Linux VM

 You will need a test host for the following trial of **Datadog**.
 It can be any OS or host.
-You can use Hashicorp's Vagrant to spin a dev environment.
+You can use Hashicorp's Vagrant to spin up a dev environment.
 Or you can use IaaS.
-The example that follows uses and Ubuntu 18 VM on AWS.
+The example that follows uses an Ubuntu 18 VM on AWS.
 We recommend that you use a fresh Linux install (Ubuntu `v.
 16.04` or later is recommended).

 VM Specs - the following minimum specs will work fine for this trial:
 * 1 vcpu